Sorry, you need to enable JavaScript to visit this website.

 Background

-• Long-term acute care hospitals care for medically complex patients expected to require care for weeks to months.
-These patients are often chronically critically ill, most commonly recovering from a hospitalization that included an intensive care unit stay.
+• Long-term acute care hospitals (LTACHs) care for medically complex patients expected to require care for weeks to months.
+These patients are often chronically or critically ill, most commonly recovering from a hospitalization that included an intensive care unit stay.
 These facilities provide services very similar to acute care hospitals, including the ability to care for patients requiring mechanical ventilation, complex wound care, or hemodialysis.
 The facilities may be freestanding or attached to an acute hospital, and they are subject to the same licensing and credentialing requirements as traditional hospitals.
 Patients at long-term acute care hospitals generally require daily evaluation by a physician.

-• Inpatient rehabilitation facilities care for patients recovering from surgery, trauma, or an acute illness.
+• Inpatient rehabilitation facilities (IRFs) care for patients recovering from surgery, trauma, or an acute illness.
 They provide intensive rehabilitation—patients must be able to tolerate 3 hours of physical or occupational therapy daily—with the goal of restoring patients to their premorbid functional status.
 Care is overseen by a multidisciplinary team that includes a physician, typically a specialist in rehabilitation medicine.

 Safety Concerns in Long-term Care

 Establishing a robust culture of safety is essential for minimizing patient harm.
 Unfortunately, safety culture in many long-term care facilities is poorer than that found in hospitals and ambulatory clinics.
-A 2006 study using the AHRQ Hospital Survey on Patient Safety Culture found that nursing home administrators perceived safety culture in their facilities to be lower than hospital benchmarks across nearly all domains of the survey.
-AHRQ subsequently developed a safety culture survey instrument for nursing homes and has released biannual benchmarking data since 2008.
-The most recent (2014) data indicates overall improvement in long-term care safety culture, but respondents still raise concerns about potential patient harm due to inadequate staffing and an overly punitive culture.
+The AHRQ Surveys on Patient Safety Culture™ (SOPS®) Nursing Home Survey is used to assess safety culture in nursing home settings The most recent data (2023) indicates some ongoing improvement in long-term care safety culture, but respondents identified several areas for improvement including comfort with speaking up about safety concerns and ensuring sufficient staffing.

 Current Context

-The federal government is leading many efforts to improve the safety and quality of care at long-term care facilities.
-The Center for Medicare and Medicaid Services (CMS) Care Compare website allows patients and providers to compare long-term care facilities on various quality metrics, including measures of patient safety (such as the proportion of patients who experience a health care–associated infection).
-CMS has also proposed new revisions to long-term care facilities' conditions of participation in the Medicare and Medicaid programs, which explicitly emphasize a focus on ensuring the quality of care for long-term care facility residents.
-AHRQ is funding research to examine the epidemiology of adverse events in long-term care settings and identify effective preventive strategies.
-AHRQ has also developed a number of resources to examine and address safety in long-term care, including training programs for staff, an ongoing collaborative program to prevent catheter-associated urinary tract infections, and a guide to help nursing homes appropriately use antibiotics.
+The federal government is leading other efforts to improve the safety and quality of care at long-term care facilities.
+The Center for Medicare and Medicaid Services (CMS) Care Compare website allows patients and providers to compare long-term care and home and community-based facilities on various quality metrics, including measures of patient safety (such as the proportion of patients who experience a health care–associated infection, pressure injuries, and falls).

 This project was funded under contract number 75Q80119C00004 from the Agency for Healthcare Research and Quality (AHRQ), U.S. Department of Health and Human Services.
 The authors are solely responsible for this report’s contents, findings, and conclusions, which do not necessarily represent the views of AHRQ.
 Readers should not interpret any statement in this report as an official position of AHRQ or of the U.S. Department of Health and Human Services.
 None of the authors has any affiliation or financial involvement that conflicts with the material presented in this report.
 View AHRQ Disclaimers